Date: June 23, 2015 (Jill); July 3, 2016 (Raina)

 We didn’t have our kids with us on this trip, but they would have enjoyed running up and down the hill picking wildflowers.
 Other than that there wasn’t much to do at the highpoint, so we didn’t stay long.

 NOTE: If you visit on a Sunday, the walking gate is several yards to the left of the vehicle gate.
 Remember to call first to let them know you’ll be visiting during off-hours.
 The woman I spoke with was super nice and very welcoming to highpointers.
 Once on the grounds, head toward the flag pole on the right.

-We didn’t know if we were allowed to use the bathrooms at the career center, so we headed west on Rt.
+From Jill: We didn’t know if we were allowed to use the bathrooms at the career center, so we headed west on Rt.
 540 from the highpoint.
 We were glad we did because we ran across the first cement road in the country!
 We also found a gas station and a Dairy Queen a few miles down the road.

 Campbell Hill is only about 45 minutes from Columbus and 2 1/2 hours from our home base of Cleveland.
 If you stay in Cleveland I highly recommend a walk in Cuyahoga Valley National Park.
 The trails are wide, well maintained, and gorgeous any time of year.

 We also enjoyed a trip to the Neil Armstrong Air & Space Museum in Wapakoneta, Ohio (his hometown).

 From Raina: If you’re staying in Columbus, be sure to have breakfast at Katalina’s.
 They make amazing Pancake balls, good coffee, and encourage you to draw directly on the table!
 A few minutes before they opened, they had a line of 25+ people, which seems to be the norm.
 One guy in line flies from San Antonio twice/year just for their breakfast.
 While you’re there, look for the Summit Chicks note on one of the picnic table benches.